 Dumkhar Hydroelectric Dam

-of Jammu ands Kashmir.
-It is a 42 m high and 220m long concrete gravity dam across Indus River
+Dumkhar Hydroelectric Dam has been constructed on the Indus River in the Leh district of Jammu ands Kashmir.
+It is a 42 m high and 220m long concrete gravity dam across Indus River.

 Uri Hydroelectric Dam

-near Uri in Baramula district of Jammu and Kashmir, India.
+Uri Hydroelectric Dam is a 480 megawatt hydroelectric power station on the Jhelum River near Uri in Baramula district of Jammu and Kashmir.
 It is located very near to the de-facto border between India and Pakistan.
-The project is largely built under a hill with a 10 km tunnel.
+The project has been largely built under a hill with a 10 km tunnel.
 It is of the run-of-the-river type without a large dam, since the Indus Waters Treaty gives Pakistan the exclusive right to regulate the Jhelum River.

 Pakal Dul Dam